wladimyr/projeto-cartao-de-visualizacao-do-blog/README-template.md

 ### What I learned

-Tive a oportunidade de aplicar meu conhecimento adquirido com o Professor Gustavo Guanabara através dos cursos do site: (https://www.cursoemvideo.com/)
+I had the opportunity to apply my knowledge acquired with Professor Gustavo Guanabara through the courses on the website: (https://www.cursoemvideo.com/)

 ### Continued development